 Books on the History of Homeopathy from UCSF Collection

 The UCSF Library’s rare book collection houses the library of the Homeopathic Foundation of California – over 1,300 monographs, pamphlets, serial titles.
-All of the books are listed in the UCSF Library Catalog.
+All of the books are listed in UC Library Search.
 Users can search by author, title, subject, keyword, or call number.
 To see a listing of all of the rare homeopathy books, search by call number and type in homeopathy.

 Samuel Hahnemann’s Organon, 6th edition